alex-davidson/DataTools/DataTools.SqlBulkData/README.md

     5   VariableLengthBytes     A variable-length sequence of bytes.
 The column's Length indicates the maximum number of bytes.
     6   FixedLengthString       A sequence of ASCII characters, one byte per character, the count of which is indicated by the column's Length.
     7   FixedLengthBytes        A sequence of bytes, the count of which is indicated by the column's Length.
+    8   DecimalFloatingPoint    A twos-complement multibyte integer in little-endian order, followed by a single scale byte.
+The column's Length indicates the total number of bytes, and it must always be multiple of 4.

 ### Row Data Chunk: ROWD